alexharv074/aws_exam_notes/developer/codebuild_notes.md

 An application specification file (AppSpec file), which is unique to AWS CodeDeploy, is a YAML-formatted or JSON-formatted file.
 The AppSpec file is used to manage each deployment as a series of lifecycle event hooks, which are defined in the file.

+## Deployments

+There are three ways traffic can shift during a deployment:

+- Canary: Traffic is shifted in two increments.
+You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment.
+- Linear: Traffic is shifted in equal increments with an equal number of minutes between each increment.
+You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment.
+- All-at-once: All traffic is shifted from the original Lambda function to the updated Lambda function version all at once.

 # AWS CodeStar

 AWS CodeStar is a cloud-based service for creating, managing, and working with software development projects on AWS.
 You can quickly develop, build, and deploy applications on AWS with an AWS CodeStar project.
 An AWS CodeStar project creates and integrates AWS services for your project development toolchain.